 Need to know more?

 I write literary speculative fiction, including science fiction, apocalypse stories, magic realism, fucked up fairy tales, and things which nudge up against and fall outside of other labels.
-I have a perverse fascination for slipping genre themes into rigidly structured poetry forms, like Petrarchan sonnets and pantoums.
-I also write non-fiction on a range of academic and technical subjects (including vintage printing techniques, comic books, and computers).
-My first short fiction collection, Women and Other Constructs, was published in July 2013, and can be found here.
+I create brightly colored art in a variety of mediums, including pen+ink illustrations, linoprints, acrylic or watercolor paintings, digitial pixel art, and more.
+I also write non-fiction on a range of subjects (including local history, pop culture, fashion, vintage printing techniques, RPGs, comic books, tech news, and more).
+You can find an updated list of my fiction publications here, and my nonfiction work is listed here.

 I am a current member of the American Copy Editors Society, Interstitial Arts Foundation, Speculative Literature Foundation, and am an Active member of SFWA (Science Fiction and Fantasy Writers of America), based on my professional fiction sales, because I believe that limiting your exposure to other work is the fastest way to limit your own potential.

 As a historian, my specialties are Early American Books and Prints (specifically the study of and preservation of books, newspapers, and broadsides printed when our country was new, sometimes known as “the study of the book” or “the book as an art object”.)
 I’m also fascinated by the history of my adopted hometown, Ithaca, NY, as well as the study of local history in general.
 I have degrees in both Fine Arts and History of Art, and studied at the University of Pennsylvania, before running out of student loans.

 I am usually writing at least one novel and several short stories, as well as doing nonfiction research – all at once – because my brain works better when I keep it busy, but I’ll always make time for interesting work-for-hire projects that come along.